steemit/whitepaper/whitepaper.md

 The overall supply picture is complicated by the effect of SBD operations, which may result in large-scale creation or destruction of STEEM through feed rate following and SBD rewards, as discussed in the SBD section.
 Other, smaller-scale complicating effects also exist, including unclaimed incentives (e.g. block rewards for missed blocks), and abandoned accounts.

-## Current Allocation & Supply

-Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at a yearly inflation rate of 9.5%.
-The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
-The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
-This will take about 20.5 years from the time hard fork 16 went into effect.

-75% of the new tokens that are generated go to fund the reward pool, which is split between authors and curators.
-15% of the new tokens are awarded to holders of SP.
-The remaining 10% pays for the witnesses to power the blockchain.

 ### Impact of Token Creation Rate

-It is often said that a coin with an inflationary model is not sustainable, but we know from countless real-world examples that the quantity of money does not have a direct and immediate impact on its value, though it certainly plays a role.
+It is often said that a coin with an inflationary model is not sustainable, but we know from countless real-world examples that the quantity of money does not have a direct and immediate impact on its value, although it certainly plays a role.

-From August 2008 through January 2009 the U.S. money supply[^fn15] grew from $871B to $1,737B, a rate of over 100% per year and then continued to grow at about 20% per year for the next 6 years.
-All told the money supply in the U.S. has grown by 4.59x over less than 7 years.
-During that same time, the value of the dollar relative to goods and services has fallen less than 10% according to the government's price index[^fn16].
-This real-world example demonstrates that supply is only one component of price.
+From August 2008 through January 2009 the US money supply[^fn15] grew from $871B to $1,737B, a rate of over 100% per year, and then continued to grow at about 20% per year for the next six years.
+All told, the money supply in the US has grown by 4.59x over less than seven years.
+During that same time, the value of the dollar relative to goods and services has fallen less than 10%, according to the government's price index.[^fn16] This real-world example demonstrates that supply is only one component of price.

-For the first 2 years of Bitcoin’s life the network sustained an annual inflation rate[^fn17] of over 100%.
-For the first 5 years it was over 30%, and for the first 8 years it was over 10%.
-All told the total “spending” Steem does to fund content, curation, and block production amounts to less than 10% APR.
+For the first two years of Bitcoin’s life the network sustained an annual inflation rate[^fn17] of over 100%.
+For the first five years it was over 30%, and for the first eight years it was over 10%.
+All told, the total “spending” Steem requires to fund content, curation, and block production amounts to less than 10% APR.

-The price of a digital commodity, like STEEM, is driven by both supply and demand.
+The price of a digital commodity like STEEM is driven by both supply and demand.
 When a long-term holder decides to exit, the supply of STEEM on the market will increase and push the price down.
 This downward pressure is countered when a new long-term holder decides to buy up the STEEM and convert it back into SP.
-Additional supply and demand may be be added due to market speculators buying and selling liquid STEEM based on their predictions of the future market price.
+Additional supply and demand may be added due to the purchases and sales of liquid STEEM by market speculators, based on their predictions of the future market price.

 # The Power of Steem

 Steem recognizes that the value of all user contributions (posts and votes) is greater than the sum of the parts.
-A single comment is worth next to nothing, but millions of curated posts is worth many millions (or possibly even billions) of dollars.
-A single vote provides little curation value, but billions of votes is very effective curation.
+A single comment is worth next to nothing, but a collection of millions of curated posts is worth many millions (or possibly even billions) of dollars.
+A single vote provides little curation value, but billions of votes represents very effective curation.
 Content without curation is of limited value.
-Given all the content of the Internet minus the links between it, Google would struggle to produce useful search results.
-It is the links between information that give it significant value.
+If it had access to all the content of the internet but not the links between that content, Google would struggle to produce useful search results.
+It is the linkage between information that gives it significant value.

 Because everyone benefits, everyone should pay.
 In other words, no individual user should be expected to pay for anything, but instead should be paid for everything they do that brings value to Steem.
 All we need to do is ascertain which user contributions bring a social network value and which ones don’t.

-Collectively Reddit users vote 220 times per second and make 23 posts per second.
-Reddit is valued between $500 million[^fn18] and $4 billion[^fn19] which means that each and every upvote and post is worth between $0.06 and $0.50 assuming the value of Reddit is mostly within the past year’s worth of activity.
-One could argue that most of the value of Reddit is the near-real-time discussions that have occurred within the past week which would dramatically increase the value of new activity.
+Collectively, Reddit users vote 220 times per second and make 23 posts per second.
+Reddit is valued between $500 million[^fn18] and $4 billion[^fn19] which means that each and every upvote and post is worth between $0.06 and $0.50, assuming the value of Reddit is consistent with the activity level of the past year.
+One could argue that most of the value of Reddit is the near-real-time discussions that have occurred within the past week, which dramatically increases the value of new activity.
 People go where people are today, not where people were last year.

 ## No Micropayments, Tips Optional

-Existing attempts at integrating a cryptocurrency into a social media platform have focused on enabling users to pay one another.
+Previous attempts to integrate a cryptocurrency into a social media platform have focused on enabling users to pay one another.
 Many services have attempted to introduce tipping.
-The theory is that if we make tipping simple enough then more people will do it.
+The theory is that if we make tipping simple enough, then more people will do it.
 Other services attempt to get people to pay to promote or boost their content’s ranking.
-Still others attempt to build small prediction markets on how many tips an article will receive.
+Still others attempt to build small prediction markets based on how many tips an article will receive.

-All of these approaches boil down to micropayments.
-They differ only in who is making the payment.
-They all suffer from insufficient engagement of people making the micropayments.
-In the search for incentivised content production entrepreneurs have been so focused on who should pay that they missed the obvious reality: everyone benefits from everyone’s actions so everyone should pay or no one should pay, depending on how you look at it.
+All of these approaches boil down to micropayments - they differ only in who is making the payment.
+They all suffer from insufficient engagement of the people making the micropayments.
+In the search for incentivized content, production entrepreneurs have been so focused on who should pay that they have missed the obvious reality: everyone benefits from everyone’s actions, so either everyone should pay or no one should pay.

-Steem bypasses micropayments completely because when a user upvotes a post it is the community that pays the bill.
+Steem bypasses micropayments completely, because when a user upvotes a post it is the community that pays the bill.
 The same amount of money will be spent whether the user upvotes a post or not and the funds will not come from the voter.

 The mental energy associated with making an economic decision becomes a barrier to participation for most people.